borntofrappe/Learn-SVG-by-Building-a-Solar-System/README.md

 ### Distance from the sun

-The measure considers astronomical units, which represent the average distance of the Earth from the Sun. `1` being `1.496e+8` (149 million, 598 thousands kilometers).
+Each planet is measured relative to the distance between planet Earth and the sun. `1` being an astronomical unit, or otherwise `1.496e+8 km` (149 million, 598 thousands kilometers).

 |Celestial Body|Distance from the Sun|
 |---|---|